Explore More on homedepot.com

-Woodworking jigs are very useful in wood shops, essentially serving as a template when completing repetitive tasks in measuring, cutting, drilling or other woodworking activities.
+Woodworking jigs are very useful in wood shops.
+They serve as a template for repetitive tasks in measuring, cutting, drilling and more.

 Dowel jigs are used to create holes in boards that are the correct size and depth to receive dowel pins.
 In woodworking, dowel pins are used as shelf supports and to strengthen joins between boards, usually with the assistance of wood glue for additional stability.